Palibrix/Bavovniatko/README.md

 ## `Anonymous`

-1. As an `Anonymous`, I can use public API to retrieve detailed information about any Part in the database
+1. As an `Anonymous`, I can use public API or website to retrieve detailed information about any Part or Drone in the database
-2. As an `Anonymous`, I can use public API to retrieve detailed information about any Drone in the database
+2. As an `Anonymous`, I can use public API or website to retrieve list of Parts or Drones in the database
+3. As an `Anonymous`, I can use public API or website to retrieve list of Parts or Drones in the database, filtered by category or category-specific values
+4. As an `Anonymous`, I can use public API or website to search for Part or Drone and retrieve list of results

+## `Administrator`

+1. As an `Administrator`, I can do everything `Anonymous` does
+2. As an `Administrator`, I can use Django admin website do manage database
+3. As an `Administrator`, I can CRUD any Part
+4. As an `Administrator`, I can CRUD any Drone

 </details>